TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space: Abstract

 \section{Abstract}

 Testing Deep Learning (DL)-based systems is an open challenge.
-Although it is relatively easy to find inputs that cause a DL model to misbehave, the grouping of inputs by features that make the DL model under test fail is largely unexplored.
-Existing approaches for DL testing introduce perturbations that may focus on specific failure-inducing features, while neglecting others that belong to different regions of the feature space.
+Although it is relatively easy to find inputs that cause a DL model to misbehave, the grouping of such inputs by features that make them problematic for the DL model under test is largely unexplored.
+In fact, existing approaches for DL testing introduce perturbations that may focus on specific failure-inducing features, while completely neglecting other ones that belong to different regions of the feature space.

-In this paper, we create an explicit topographical map of the input feature space.
-Our approach, named \topomap, is both black-box and model-agnostic as it relies solely on features that characterise the input space.
-To discriminate the inputs according to the specific features they share, we first apply dimensionality reduction to obtain input embeddings, which are then subjected to clustering.
-Each DL model might require specific embedding computations and clustering algorithms to achieve a meaningful separation of inputs into discriminative groups.
+In this paper, we create an explicit topographical map of the input feature space, named \topomap, with the goal of exploring all regions that may potentially trigger a misbehaviour of a DL model. \topomap is black-box and model-agnostic, as it relies solely on features that characterise the input space.
+To discriminate the inputs according to the specific features they share, we first apply dimensionality reduction to obtain input embeddings that are then subjected to clustering.
+Each DL model might require specific embedding computations and clustering algorithms, and specific configurations of the two, to achieve a meaningful separation of inputs into discriminative groups.
 We propose a novel way to evaluate alternative configurations of embedding and clustering techniques.
 We used a deep neural network (DNN) as an approximation of a human evaluator who could tell whether a pair of clusters can be discriminated based on the features of the included elements.
 We use such a DNN to automatically select the optimal topographical map of the inputs among all those that are produced by different embedding/clustering configurations.

 The evaluation results show that the maps generated by \topomap consist of distinguishable and meaningful regions.
 In addition, we evaluate the effectiveness of \topomap using mutation analysis.
 In particular, we assess whether the clusters in our topographical map allow for an effective selection of mutation-killing inputs.
 Experimental results show that our approach outperforms random selection by 35\% on average on killable mutants; by 61\% on non-killable ones.